kwangok/Polaris_Project/README.md

   <img width="460" height="340"  src="https://github.com/ahmadkh1995/Polaris_Project/blob/master/Polaris%203D/Tracker_project.png">
 </p>

-Goals of this project is :
+Steps of this project's Development:

 **I)** Design 3D Mechanical part of the tools(Here we have 3 tools) in FreeCAD  and import them as Object to V-Rep environment.